Top Pool Cleaning Myths Debunked: Facts Every Pool Owner Should Know

 Myth 3: Pool Cleaning Can Be Done Only Once a Week

-• Run your filtration system daily to ensure proper circulation.
+• Run the filtration system daily to maintain water clarity.

 Myth 4: Backwashing the Filter Frequently Is Always Good

-• Optimal Frequency: Backwashing is necessary only when the pressure gauge indicates a 10–15 psi increase above the baseline.
+• Filters only need backwashing when the pressure gauge shows a 10–15 psi increase.

-• Monitor the pressure gauge regularly and backwash only when needed.
+• Check your pressure gauge regularly and only backwash when necessary.

-• Clean or replace filter media as per manufacturer recommendations.
+• Clean or replace filter media as recommended by the manufacturer.

 Myth 5: Shock Treatments Solve All Problems

-• Targeted Use: Shock treatments are effective for killing algae, clearing cloudy water, or addressing chlorine loss but won’t resolve structural or equipment issues.
+• Shocking is effective for killing algae and clearing cloudy water, but won’t fix structural issues or damaged equipment.

-• Use shock treatments as part of a balanced maintenance routine, not as a substitute for regular cleaning and chemical adjustments.
+• Use shock treatments strategically as part of your maintenance routine—not a substitute for regular care.

 Myth 6: Automatic Pool Cleaners Replace Manual Effort